I’m calling it quits with L.L.Bean. For many Mainers, when it comes to L.L.Bean, it’s personal, which is why this breakup won’t be easy.

 How does one order a size down for the 0-3 months size when it’s not an option?
 You can’t.
 L.L.Bean is advertising a size that doesn’t exist.
 Instead of only offering it in the next size range up, they are falsely advertising an infant size and then making the customer feel responsible for not seeing that not prominently placed disclaimer.

-It makes me very sad to think of no longer shopping at L.L.Bean, but we won’t continue to support and enable what they have become.
+It makes me very sad to think of no longer shopping at L.L.Bean they way I have for so many years, but I won’t continue to support and enable what they have become.
 Besides, no one has a monopoly on Maine living.
 We’re excited to get out of our shopping rut and explore new clothing options.
 We welcome your suggestions for practical, well made New England lifestyle clothing from businesses that provide excellent customer service!
-(I’m happy with my new down coat and breathable rain jacket from Eddie Bauer.)